fbdo/site/content/posts/scalability-and-high-availability-rules.md

 ### Actively use log files (Medium-3)

-Use the application log to diagnose and prevent problems
+Use the application log to diagnose and prevent problems.

-Implement a correlation ID to correlate logs from different services
+Implement a correlation ID to correlate logs from different services.

-Put a process in place to monitor log files and force people to take action on issues
+Put a process in place to monitor log files and force people to take action on issues.

-Aggregate them, use log servers on out-of-band network
+Aggregate them, use log servers on out-of-band network.

-Archive and purge as the value decreases
+Archive and purge as the value decreases.

-Log in an asynchronous fashion
+Log in an asynchronous fashion.

 ### Use Non-blocking I/O as much as possible (High-2)

-Serial, blocking I/O were the standard but are too expensive in high throuput systems
+Serial, blocking I/O were the standard but are too expensive in high throuput systems.

-Most of the Java Web servers use blocking I/O
+Most of the Java Web servers use blocking I/O.

-All the JDBC drivers use blocking I/O
+All the JDBC drivers use blocking I/O.

-New options are reactive frameworks
+New options are reactive frameworks.

 ## Don't Duplicate your Work

 ### Don't check your own work (Low-4)

-Don't validate data you just wrote
+Don't validate data you just wrote.

-Keep data locally if you will immeadiately need it
+Keep data locally if you will immeadiately need it.

 ### Stop redirecting traffic (Medium-3)

 Traffic redirections on the client side cause unecessary resource consumption.

-Use server side redirection features instead
+Use server side redirection features instead.

 ### Relax temporal constraints (Very High-1)